 Why I bought more shares of TeamViewer AG

 TeamViewer is a German company that provides remote maintenance software for screen sharing, video conferencing, file transfer, and VPN.
 For private, non-commercial use, the software is partly free of charge.
-However, the company generates money by cooperating with companies.
-According to company information, 90 percent of all Fortune 500 companies use TeamViewer software, for example, to display computer screens during conferences on external devices.
-According to Microsoft (no joke), 90 percent of Fortune 500 companies rely on TeamViewer.
+According to Microsoft (no joke), 90 percent of Fortune 500 companies rely on TeamViewer to display computer screens during conferences on external devices.

 This success also has an envious effect on business development.
 TeamViewer is already profitable after only a few years with impressive margins.

 - EPS: EUR -0.29 in 2016 / EUR 0.72 in 2019.

 - Revenue: EUR 91 in 2016 / appr.
 EUR 459 million in 2020.